Workers Compensation in Illinois

 How Does Workers Comp Work in Illinois ?

 There is a standard practice to follow when going through the Illinois workers’ compensation process.
 Unfortunately, it begins with you getting sick or injured on the job.
 The circumstances surrounding the incident that led to the injury are especially crucial.
-The injury had to occur during the course of your regular work duties.
-It could also occur while you were performing a special task at the request of your boss.
+The injury had to occur during your regular work duties.
+It could also occur while you are performing a special task at the request of your boss.

 Illinois requires most employers to have workers’ compensation insurance.
 It’s crucial to know that business partners, corporate officers, sole proprietors, and members of limited liability companies may choose to take an exemption.
 Benefits include reimbursement for medical costs, rehabilitation, death, and disability for physical and mental injuries that happen while on the job.
 The state provides ⅔ of an individual’s average weekly wage while on workers’ compensation.

-The steps you take immediately following a workplace incident in Illinois are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Illinois are critical for purposes of filing a compensation claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention